synereo/blog.synereo.com/_posts/2016-03-16-Synereo-Update.markdown

 This week, team Synereo talks about the preparation for the COALA Blockchain Workshop in NYC, and the satelite reputation systems workshop held.

-**DevOps Team Welcomes improvements to GLoSEval ; Spray dependancy is updated; work continues to convert older dependancies running on VirtualBox into AMI and Docker images, and with this we welcome anyone else to join in DevOps merryment!**
+**Greg discusses improvements to GLoSEval as well as updates to old dependencies, allowing our community-led DevOps team to convert older dependancies running on VirtualBox into AMI and Docker images. and with this we welcome anyone else to join in DevOps merryment!**

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Dog_food_aisle.JPG/320px-Dog_food_aisle.JPG)<br>